ErlisLushtaku/INT20_21_Gr14/index.md

                         </div>
                         </div>
                         <div class="slide">
-                            <p style="text-wrap:normal;">“Always a pleasure to work with BPA.
-Such professional and happy people and you know you’ll receive a quick, innovative and no fuss service.”</p>
+                            <section class="permultiplec">  <p style="text-wrap:normal;">“Always a pleasure to work with BPA.
+Such professional and happy people and you know you’ll receive a quick, innovative and no fuss service.”</p> </section>
                         <div class="client-s">
                             <h3>Tea Marleku</h3>
                             <span>Founder at LOTUS</span>
                         </div>
                         </div>
                         <div class="slide">
-                            <p>"One thing that’s difficult in this industry is getting people to follow through on things they say they will do.
-I think that’s probably the best quality of BPA–I can always count on their team that 100% of what was said will be done."</p>
+                            <section class="permultiplec">"One thing that’s difficult in this industry is getting people to follow through on things they say they will do.
+I think that’s probably the best quality of BPA–I can always count on their team that 100% of what was said will be done." </section>
                         <div class="client-s">
                             <h3 id="team1">Zef Bisaku</h3>
                             <span>Founder at Priam</span>